We are able to provide knowledge and support on a wide range of dispute cases and we work on a No Win No Fee basis.

 Inheritance Disputes and the Law

-We always advise clients to contact us at the earliest opportunity.
+When it comes to will disputes, we always advise clients to contact us at the earliest opportunity.
 There are strict statutory timelines for challenging a will.
 It is best done before probate is issued as, once probate is granted, there is only a six month period to make a claim.

 Making a legal challenge can be complicated, particularly when you may be coping with painful emotions like grief, betrayal and anger.
-Our inheritance solicitors will handle your claim with sensitivity and respect while protecting your best interests and ensuring the legal process is followed in a fair and timely manner.
+Our inheritance and will dispute solicitors will handle your claim with sensitivity and respect while protecting your best interests and ensuring the legal process is followed in a fair and timely manner.

 Some clients worry that they will face a lengthy court case.
 While it is true that some inheritance disputes are heard in court, many are resolved through mediation and negotiation.
 Your lawyer not only represents your legal rights, but they also act as a buffer between you and the other party and minimise the risk of disputes caused by heightened emotions and personal accusations.

 Most claims can be finalised without litigation.
-If a claim cannot be resolved through alternative dispute resolution, then the solicitor acting on behalf of the party contesting the will will submit the case to court where it can take between 12 and 18 months to finalise.
+If a claim cannot be resolved through alternative dispute resolution, then the solicitor acting on behalf of the party contesting the will, will submit the case to court where it can take between 12 and 18 months to finalise.

 No one knows better than our solicitors that financial disagreements can cause lasting damage among once-loving family members.
 It is always better to obtain expert legal advice than to assume your rights will be respected, so contact The Inheritance Experts today and find out how we can help you.